dkelosky/jest-stare/README.md

 * ability to pass test results to additional test results processors
 * capturing of raw jest results JSON file
 * a link to generated coverage report (if configured)
-* results processor & reporter
+* dual usage as results processor & reporter
 * [configuration](#config) overrides
 * [cli](#cli) - create `jest-stare` or other jest HTML reports from raw JSON results
 * [api](#api)